Jammy2211/autolens_workspace_test/README.rst

 Welcome to the **PyAutoLens** test workspace.

 This workspace mirrors the `autolens_workspace <https://github.com/Jammy2211/autolens_workspace>`_ but runs the example scripts and pipelines fast, by skipping the non-linear search.
-It is used by **PyAutoLens** developers to perform automated integration tests of example scripts.
+It is developers to perform automated integration tests of example scripts.

 To run the pipelines in this project you must add the autolens_workspace_test directory to your PYTHONPATH: